1: What is the purpose of the Pension Boards' Ministers' Financial Vitality Initiative (MVFI), and why should I apply?

 MFVI is an intentional investment by the Pension Boards in the financial vitality of authorized ministers in the United Church of Christ.
 The Pension Boards recognizes that many clergy are pouring themselves into various ministry settings and often do not have the time and energy to invest in their personal financial wellness.
 This program will help eligible participants develop a holistic approach toward managing finances, including reducing debt.
 This program is also designed to strengthen financial management literacy skills and give ministers the tools and cash incentives they need to move toward a financially vital future.

-2: What is MFVI's application criteria Program One?
+2: What is MFVI's application criteria?

 To qualify as an applicant, you must meet the following criteria:

-3: What are the components MFVI Program One?
+3: What are the components MFVI?

 The goal for MFVI program participants is to strengthen their ability to make confident, well-informed money-related decisions resulting in financial security for both the short- and long- term.